fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 - It is a PE32 executable Mono/.Net assembly
 - It shows Dot Net Assembly name : 3.exe and CLR version v4.0.30319, which is the version of framework previous binary uses to execute this binary.

 On analysing the binary using de4dot, it shows that it is not a .NET binary.
 The binary is obfuscated/encrypted when loaded into AppLaunch.exe.
-To obtain the non-obfuscated binary, set a breakpoint at address 0x469946.
+To obtain the non-obfuscated binary, set a breakpoint at address 0x469946 of previous binary.
 At this address, the pointer to the original binary is stored in eax and pushed to the function VarPtr, which returns the pointer.
 In this case, the binary starts at address 0x009CBD70 and ends at 0x00A2BA70.

 This encryption is done in the `sub_469578` function.